OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/pi.md

 ---
 title: pi
-description: This page provides a command that displays detailed project information of crypto assets.
+description: "This page provides a command that displays detailed project information" of crypto assets.
 The command showcases project details, technology details, public repositories and disclosed vulnerabilities with examples in Python.
 keywords: